molpopgen/pylibseq/README.rst

 * Python 2 or Python 3
 * An up-to-date C++ compiler that is C++11 compatible via the flag -std=c++11.
 Roughty, this means GCC >= 4.8 and clang >= 3.5.

+..note:: If you installing from GitHub, then Cython_ is a dependency.

 You should install libsequence_ from source.

 If you want to modify the package, you will need Cython_ installed via your favorite Python package manager.